Assault and Battery

 If the Assault and Battery is charged as a misdemeanor or felony, counsel may be able to negotiate a reduction to a non-violent offense.
 Trespass and Disorderly Conduct are examples of negotiated dispositions that help a client keep a criminal record free of violent offenses.
 If the charge cannot be dismissed due to the facts, this is a good alternative.
 The client is then able to file a Petition for Expungement of the original assault and battery arrest to remove it from the criminal record.
 This type of outcome is beneficial for clients concerned with their employment and immigration status.

 Contact a Fairfax County and Prince William County Criminal Defense Lawyer Today

-If you need help with a pending Assault and Battery charge in Fairfax County, Prince William County, the City of Alexandria, Arlington County, Loudoun County, or any other location in the state of Virginia, contact Attorney Yeargan for immediate assistance.
+If you need help with a pending Assault and Battery charge in Fairfax County, Prince William County, the City of Alexandria, Arlington County, Loudoun County, Herndon, the Town of Vienna, the City of Falls Church, Stafford County, Fauquier County, or any other location in the state of Virginia, contact Attorney Yeargan for immediate assistance.
 He will review the facts of your case and develop an effective defense strategy.
 His firm represents clients throughout the state of Virginia and is well known as a tough and aggressive advocate.
-Call his office directly or send Attorney Yeargan an online message today to discuss your case and your best legal options.
+Call his office directly at 703-352-9044 or send Attorney Yeargan a note through the contact tab on this website today to discuss your case and your best legal options.